VirtualMetric/virtualmetric-docs/docs/tutor/write-data-to-a-file.md

 Aşağıda verdiğim işlem tabii ki bu değil.
 Director ingest edilen telemetry verilerini belirli bir formatta bir dosyaya yazıyor olmalı.
 O dosya nasıl belirtiliyor?
 :::

-In this tutorial, we will direct the stream that **Director** is ingesting from a device to an output file.
+In this tutorial, we will direct the data stream that **Director** is ingesting from a device to an output file.

 On your terminal, navigate to `<vm_root>`.
 As in the previous tutorial, we will not be modifying any of the values in `config\syslog.yaml`.
 But this time we will dump the output of **Director** to a file.
 To do this, we have to specify a filename.
-We will name our dump file as, you guessed it, `dump_data.txt`, and we will direct the output using standard syntax terminals use.
+We will name our dump file as, you guessed it, `dump_data.txt`, and we will direct the output using standard syntax that terminals use.

 Copy the following line to your terminal and press <kb-short>Enter</kb-short>: